-[Beacon manufacturers shall provide technical data indicated below as part of their type-approval application.
+Beacon manufacturers shall provide technical data indicated below as part of their type-approval application.
 This technical data is used to determine the appropriate test configurations and procedures.
-It is therefore required that the technical data shall be provided to the accepted test facility prior to type-approval testing to ensure that appropriate test configurations and test procedures are used.
+It is therefore required that the technical data indicated as necessary (See Annex G.6) shall be provided to the accepted test facility (in a completed or preliminary state) prior to type-approval testing to ensure that appropriate test configurations and test procedures are used.

-[The technical data submitted to the Cospas-Sarsat Secretariat shall include the following [this information should be reviewed to avoid duplication of information as the document is developed.]:
+The technical data submitted to the Cospas-Sarsat Secretariat shall include the data items described in this section.